Quick Start Guides

 Note that changes on this page can only be applied to devices which are currently online and authenticated.
 It is recommended to ensure all devices are connected when a change is made to avoid some devices being left on old credentials.

-Changes to the account details will apply to ALL online authenticated devices.
+Changes to the credential details will apply to ALL online authenticated devices.

 Usernames can include alphanumeric characters plus period, hyphen and underscore.
-Passwords support all characters.
+Passwords support all ASCII characters.

 Displays contact information and the currently installed software version number.